Sultan Iskandar Muda International Airport: Contemporary history

-In 1995, the airport was renamed to its current name in honor of Sultan Iskandar Muda, a prominent ruler of the Aceh Sultanate who reigned from 1607 to 1636 and is recognized as a national hero of Indonesia.
+In 1994, management of the airport was transferred to Angkasa Pura II, which was later rebranded as InJourney Airports.
+Just a year later, the airport was renamed to its current name in honor of Sultan Iskandar Muda, a prominent ruler of the Aceh Sultanate who reigned from 1607 to 1636 and is recognized as a national hero of Indonesia.
 He is widely remembered for ushering in the golden age of the Aceh Sultanate, during which it became a prosperous and dominant power in the region.
 Sultan Iskandar Muda is also celebrated for his resistance against Portuguese colonial expansion in Southeast Asia.
 This was followed by another runway extension in 1999, increasing its length to 2,500 meters to accommodate medium-sized aircraft such as the Airbus A330, in preparation for the commencement of Hajj flights for pilgrims traveling to Jeddah.

 During the insurgency in Aceh, the airport served as a strategic launch point for aircraft of the Indonesian Air Force, which carried out attacks on Acehnese rebels.
 It also became a key arrival point for Indonesian troops preparing for military operations in the region.
 On 19 May 2003, 458 Indonesian paratroopers landed near the airport as part of an offensive against Acehnese rebels.

-The airport sustained significant damage following the powerful earthquake and tsunami that devastated Aceh on December 26, 2004.
+The airport sustained significant damage following the powerful earthquake and tsunami that devastated Aceh on 26 December 2004.
 However, the airport was fortunate to avoid direct impact from the tsunami waves, enabling it to remain operational.
 During the emergency response phase, the airport played a crucial role as a central hub for international aid.
 All logistics sent to support the people of Aceh were processed through the airport before being distributed to various affected regions.
 Additionally, the area surrounding the airport was utilized as a temporary refuge for displaced individuals during the crisis.

 Sultan Iskandar Muda International Airport got World's Best Airport for Halal Travellers in the World Halal Tourism Awards 2016.

+In 2020, all international flights to and from the airport were suspended amid the COVID-19 pandemic.
+International services resumed in October 2022 following the easing of travel restrictions, with AirAsia restoring flights to Kuala Lumpur, Malaysia.